CCXaoXX/HSNPL-master/Heterogeneous Graph Construction/README.md

 ----

 A simple data preprocessing code is provided.
 Successfully running it requires a token of [tagme](https://sobigdata.d4science.org/web/tagme/tagme-help "TagMe")'s account  (my personal token is provided  in tagme.py, but may be invalid in the future), [Wikipedia](https://dumps.wikimedia.org/ "WikiPedia")'s entity descriptions, and a word2vec model containing entity embeddings.
-You can prepare them yourself or obtain our files from [Google Drive](https://drive.google.com/open?id=1v9GD5ezHGbekoLDw5aAzh6-C-QUS-j93) and unzip them to ./data/ .

 Then, you should prepare a data file like ./data/example/example.txt, whose format is:         "[idx]\t[category]\t[content]\n".